California State University, Long Beach: Admissions

-CSU Long Beach has become the most applied to campus in the California State University system, receiving over 102,000 applicants with a low acceptance rate of 28%, edging out San Diego State in number of applicants and Cal Poly San Luis Obispo (Cal Poly SLO) in percentage accepted.
+California State University, Long Beach is amongst the most applied to campuses in the California State University system, receiving over 80,000 applicants with an average acceptance rate of 45%.
+In the Fall 2024 cohort, California State University, Long Beach saw over 83,000 applications from first-time freshmen, while more than 38,000 were granted admission.
+The average GPA of the admitted students was 3.93.

+For masters and doctoral programs in the Fall 2023 cohort, the school received over 10,733 applications, while 3,270 applicants were granted admission.
+The admit yield was 56%.

 Rankings

-CSULB is ranked the No. 3 university in the nation for promoting social mobility, according to the most recent edition of the social mobility index by CollegeNET.

-The 2021 edition of Washington Monthlys College Guide and Rankings list CSULB as the No. 2 Master's-level university in the nation.
+In 2021, CSULB ranked No. 2 in Washington Monthlys College Guide and Rankings of master's-level universities.
+However, it has since fallen out of the rankings.
+By 2024, CSULB did not appear in the top 100.

-Money Magazine's 2020 College rankings saw Cal State Long Beach ranked in the Top 1% for "Best Public College", "Four-Year Institutions Ranked By Value" and "Most Transformative Colleges."
-In 2022, Money positioned California State University, Long Beach 18th out of 600 four-year colleges universities in their Best Colleges in America list.

 In 2021, The Wall Street Journal/Times Higher Education ranked CSULB 8th in the nation for Campus Diversity.
 The category ranking, called "environment" by the publication, assessed the percentage of Pell Grant recipients, the racial and ethnic diversity of students and faculty, and the proportion of students who come from outside the United States.

 Student life

 Campus publications

-The university has three student publications: the Daily 49er, 22 West Magazine (formerly The Long Beach Union Newspaper) and DIG Magazine.
+The university has three student publications: the Long Beach Current (until 2024 known as the Daily Forty-Niner), 22 West Magazine (formerly The Long Beach Union Newspaper) and DIG Magazine.

-The first issue of the Daily 49er, the campus newspaper, was published on November 11, 1949.
+The first issue of the campus newspaper was published on November 11, 1949 as "The Forty-Niner."
+The newspaper was renamed on September 3, 1975, as the Daily Forty-Niner, and then rebranded to Long Beach Current on August 19, 2024.
 It publishes Monday through Thursday during the fall and spring semesters, and once weekly during the summer sessions.
 It was one of the first college newspapers in the country to have an Internet edition, starting in August 1994.

 22 West Magazine, which is partially student-funded, and affiliated with ASI, publishes every month during fall and spring semesters.
 It began on April 22, 1977, when it was formed in response to the Daily 49er.
 The Union Weekly focuses on being an alternative voice on campus and features a satirical section called "The Grunion" (not to be confused with the Long Beach paper the Grunion Gazette).
 During the late 1970s through 1980s, the Union was a daily newspaper, giving heavy competition to the Daily 49er.
 Journalism majors who worked on the "Union" did so under a pseudonym as it was a practice forbidden by the dean of the Journalism department.

 DIG Magazine, the campus magazine, has gone through many changes throughout the years.
 It started off as The Lantern, a magazine for night-time students, before transforming to UniverCity in 1973.
 Then, it turned into University Magazine.
 In the early 2000s, the magazine transformed to DIG Magazine as a music magazine before transitioning to a general art & culture magazine.
 Today, the magazine features interesting people and groups within the community, and discusses topics that concern students' interests.